 - 4 long red chiles, seeded and cut into 2 inch strips

 - 1 large shallot, quartered and thinly sliced

 - 1 green bell pepper, seeded and cut into 2 inch strips (optional)

 - 4 garlic cloves, thinly sliced

 - 2 tablespoons fish sauce (Nam Pla) + more to taste available in Asian markets

 - lime wedges

 - chili flakes for added heat (optional)

 Heat a wok, or large saute pan, over a high flame.
 When hot, add the oil.
-When nearly smoking, add the ground pork and sear,while stirring continuously.
+When the oil is nearly smoking, add the ground pork and sear while stirring continuously.
 Continue stir frying until the fat is rendered out of the pork and the meat is browned.
-Make a well in the center of the pan and spoon out the fat and discard.
+Tilt the pan to one side and spoon out some of the excess fat and discard.
 Add the bird’s eye chilies and red chilies and stir fry, constantly tossing the ingredients until all are well seared.

-Add the soy sauce, oyster sauce, and fish sauce and stir fry another minute.
-Add the basil leaves, sugar, and continue to toss all the ingredients together.
+Add the oyster sauce, and fish sauce and stir fry another minute.
+Add the basil leaves and continue to toss all the ingredients together.
 Add the stock and continue to stir fry until the stock reduces to a silky sauce.
 You do want plenty of sauce so add more stock as needed.